sandokim/Learning_types/README.md

 q위의 bar는 normalization을 뜻한다.

 q simply tries to predict the other representation.
+You do that for both ways.
+You get 2 Loss components each time.
+It's a symmetric loss

 <img src="https://github.com/sandokim/Learning_types/blob/main/images/BYOL_Loss.PNG" width="80%">